 Creating GPS routes

 You are spoilt for choice when it comes to route plotting websites.
-Here are three of my favourites:
+Here are a few of my favourites:

 Recently, I’ve come across a new site called Plotaroute.com.